orenskl/HiFiStreamer/README.md

 This project is based on the [LibreELEC](https://libreelec.tv) JeOS disribution.

+# Building and Installing

+To build HiFiStreamer you will need a Ubuntu 20.04 build machine, clone the repo and run :

+`PROJECT=Generic ARCH=x86_64 make image`

+At the end of the build you should have an `img` file in the `target` directory, burn the image to a USB stick.

+More building information and installation can be found on the [LibreELEC Wiki](https://wiki.libreelec.tv)

 **Contribution**

 This whole project was not possible with the great effort and contribuiton to the open source community of the good people at [LibreELEC](https://libreelec.tv) - kudos to all of you.